-A systematic literature review we conducted showed that research practices related to research questions and problems (Step 1 in Figure 1) are still confined to traditional research practices.
-When we searched the Web of Science, we found n = 1,781 publications on open science and search terms relevant to Step 2 ("open science" & theory; "open science" & prediction), n = 1,720 publications for Step 3 search terms ("open science" & design), n = 9,286 publications for Step 4 search terms ("open science" & analysis; "open science" & results; "open science" & discussion), but only n = 23 publications for Step 1 search terms ("open science" & "research question"; "open science" & "research problem").
-When we read these n = 23 publications in detail, not one publication discussed how to establish a research problem or research question using open science practices (for a detailed review of these n = 23 publications, see here: https://airtable.com/shrRZWuX6bBQlbmkK).
+Open-science practices to improve research-problem validity.
+A systematic literature review we conducted showed that research practices related to research questions and problems (Fig. 1, Step 1) are still confined to traditional research practices.
+When we searched the Web of Science, we found 1,781 publications on open science and search terms relevant to Step 2 ("open science" & theory; "open science" & prediction); 1,720 publications for Step 3 search terms ("open science" & design); 9,286 publications for Step 4 search terms ("open science" & analysis; "open science" & results; "open science" & discussion); but only 23 publications for Step 1 search terms ("open science" & "research question"; "open science" & "research problem").
+When we read these 23 publications in detail, not one publication discussed how to establish a research problem or research question using open-science practices (for a detailed review of these 23 publications, see https://airtable.com/ shrRZWuX6bBQlbmkK).

-Open science practices make transparency the default choice (Klein et al., 2018) for the steps in the scientific research process, from sharing materials that inform study design choices (Landy et al., 2020) and raw data (Simonsohn, 2013) to data analyses (Botvinik-Nezer et al., 2020; Schweinsberg et al., 2021).
-Open science practices could also be implemented when reviewing the literature in primary research: scholars could share the search terms they used, and search results, along with coding criteria, and the results of this coding process on an online repository such as OSF.
+Open-science practices make transparency the default choice (Klein et al., 2018) for the steps in the scientific-research process, from sharing materials that inform study-design choices (Landy et al., 2020) and raw data (Simonsohn, 2013) to data analyses (Botvinik-Nezer et al., 2020; Schweinsberg et al., 2021).
+Open-science practices could also be implemented when reviewing the literature in primary research: Scholars could share the search terms they used, and search results, along with coding criteria, and the results of this coding process on an online repository such as OSF.